FIRPTA – Foreign Investor Tax

-You’ve lived in your house for two years.
-You never met or saw Mr. Seller, so of course you have never thought about what Mr. Seller’s nationality was.
-His last name is Smith and Mr. Seller Smith was actually from Australia.
-The title company did not withhold from Mr. Smith’s proceeds so he did not pay or file the FIRPTA tax form.
-Guess what?
-Exactly, YOU WOULD OWE THE TAX!
+You bought your house two years ago.
+You never met or saw Mr. Seller, so of course you never even thought about what Mr. Seller’s nationality was.
+His name is David Smith and Mr. Seller Smith was from Australia.
+A few months after you got your house Mr. Smith moved the family back to Austrailia.
+The title company did not do a FIRPTA withhold from Mr. Smith’s proceeds and he did not pay or file the FIRPTA tax form.
+Now the IRS wants their tax money and YOU WOULD OWE THE IT!

 What Happens If The Tax Is Not Withheld

-Since the law makes the buyer responsible for this tax , even though it is the seller’s tax, the IRS could come after the buyer for payment.
-Because of this possibility it is important for a buyer to have an experienced agent representing them.
+Since the law makes the 15% of the SALES PRICE withhold the buyer’s responsibly, the IRS could come after the buyer for payment.
+Because of this possibility, it is important for a buyer to ask questions and have an experienced agent representing them.

 WHEN MULTIPLE CITIZENSHIPS OWN A PROPERTY: